 During the 1950's a typical serving size of coffee was between 4 to 6 fl oz (118-177mL), but over the years our "cup" size has grown almost eight times since.
-Starbucks' smallest cup ("short") is 8oz, while their largest cup ("venti") came in at about 20-24oz.
+Starbucks' smallest cup ("short") is 8oz, while their largest cup ("venti") is about 20-24oz.

-But in 2011 Starbucks topped this by introducing the "trenta", which measured in at a whopping 31oz of coffee.
-Yes, almost half gallon of coffee!
-Talk about a caffeine buzz!!
+But in 2011 Starbucks topped it by introducing the "trenta" which measured in at a whopping 31oz of coffee.
+Yes, folks, almost a quarter-gallon of coffee!

 According to the National Coffee Association (NCA), a typical cup of drip coffee (8oz) contains approximately 65-120 mg of caffeine.
-Not exactly a tight tolerance on any scale, but why is there such a large variation in caffeine content?
+With such a wide variation in caffeine content, its very difficult to assess how much caffeine you are consuming from a typical cup of coffee.
+But why such a large variation?

-Well, without getting overly technical, there are several factors to consider when brewing coffee.
-Factors such as brew time, dwell time, water temperature, grind level, roast level, bean type, blend, etc., all have a significant effect on the final extraction of caffeine.
+Without getting overly technical, there are several factors to consider when brewing coffee.
+Factors including as coffee type, grind size, brew time, dwell time, water temperature, roast level, blend, etc., all have a significant impact on the final extraction of caffeine.
 But more on this later.

-Now, if we look at the level of caffeine contained in a typical cup of drip coffee and espresso those figures come in at about 92.5 mg and 40.0 mg, respectively.
-Remember these are averages, so the exact amount will vary based on establishment.
+Now, if we look at the level of caffeine contained in a typical cup of drip coffee and espresso, those figures come in at about 92.5 mg and 40.0 mg, respectively.
+Remember these are averages, so the exact amount will vary based on coffee establishment.